 The Nikon Nikkor 18-200mm is the real workhorse lens of the Wandering Wheatleys.
 We use this daily and most of the photos you see on our website and our Instagram page have been taken with this camera lens.

-It’s a wonderful zoom lens with a lot of range while still being light, compact and very affordable.
+It’s a wonderful zoom lens with a lot of range while still being light, compact, and very affordable.
 It’s rare that we need to zoom more than this lens will allow.
-We also have shot a lot of photos with the Nikkor 16-85mm f/3.5-5.6G which is a bit smaller, but we sometime felt it just didn’t have enough zoom.
+We also have shot a lot of photos with the Nikkor 16-85mm f/3.5-5.6G which is a bit smaller, but we sometimes felt it just didn’t have enough zoom.